sulsseo/BSY-report/README.md

 And it is done.
 This stage was short in terms of work but not in terms of spend time.

 ## ⚡️ Fourth stage

+Unfortunately, we have no time to implement this bot. 🙁

+## Summary

+The bonus task was a great summary of the whole Security Systems course, and it compels a man to use a lot of acquired knowledge from the semester.
+As a first stage - pcap analysis.
+This stage was at the beginning, like looking into the crystal ball, but it helps us to improve our skills and discover new technics in malware detection.
+Some part was a little bit tricky, and the significant benefit was Packet Total in this case.
+The next challenge was Port Knocking, which was an absolutely new experience and a real problem to solve.
+Then come, from my point of view, the most exciting part with an exploit in Debian Buster, which was really good prepared.
+The crucial fact, in this case, was to realize that the whole vulnerable server on port `8080` running in Docker container due to we cannot see users from the operating system under this Docker environment.
+The final part, in this way, was the grand finale in the form of a brute force attack.
+Unfortunately, we already have no more time to implement the C&C bot.
+So that is all, final exams are coming.

+**Thank you for a great and inspiring course.
+It was a lot of fun with a lot of experience.**